 Many people stop working with customers right after receiving the payment.
 Wrong move.
 Marketing funnel does not stop at purchase.
 These people can bring you additional sales.
 They already understand the value of your service or product.
 So what can you offer to these clients?

 - Upgrade to a more expensive plan.
-A “Standard” plan user can use an offer to upgrade to “Premium”.
+A “Standard” plan user can use an offer to upgrade to “Premium.”
 You will still need to justify the value of a more expensive plan.
-But it will be way easier than working with a cold lead.
+But it will be way more comfortable than working with a cold lead.

 - Offer to purchase other products or services that can complement the service already purchased.